 Living in Spring Garden, Philadelphia, PA

 Spring Garden, Pennsylvania, is a diverse Philadelphia neighborhood with a mixture of residential areas and a variety of historical and cultural sites.
 Spring Garden, located between Center City and the Fairmount section of Philadelphia, originally housed a range of industrial companies when it was established in the 19th Century.
 You'll still find Italianate, Venetian Gothic, Queen Anne, and many other Victorian-era homes on the tree-lined streets.
-If you're looking for more modern homes, you'll find them there as well.
+More modern homes are also present for those looking for them.
 The neighborhood has been designated as an historical district, and is just 1.7 miles from the heart of Center City.

 Things to Do in Spring Garden

-The buildings in Spring Garden, Pennsylvania, are mostly low-rise structures that consist of condominiums, townhouses, single family homes, and rentals.
-The types and heights of new buildings are strictly monitored in Spring Garden, since it is an historical area.
+The buildings in Spring Garden are mostly low-rise structures that consist of condominiums, townhouses, single family homes, and rentals.
+Since it is a historical area, the types and heights of new buildings are strictly monitored in Spring Garden.
 If you're an architectural buff, you'll enjoy spending a few hours just viewing the historical buildings.

 Transportation and Travel in Spring Garden